Predicting the long-term collective behaviour of fish pairs with deep learning: Abstract

 \section{Abstract}

-{ Deciphering the social interactions that govern collective behavior in animal societies has greatly benefited from advancements in modern computing.
-Computational models diverge into two kinds of approaches: analytical models and machine learning models.
-This work introduces a deep learning model for social interactions in the fish species \textit{Hemigrammus rhodostomus}, and compares its results to experiments and to the results of a state-of-the-art analytical model.
-To that end, we propose a systematic methodology to assess the faithfulness of a model, based on the introduction of a set of stringent observables.
-We demonstrate that machine learning models of social interactions can directly compete against their analytical counterparts.
-Moreover, this work demonstrates the need for consistent validation across different timescales and highlights which design aspects critically enables our deep learning approach to capture both short- and long-term dynamics.
-We also show that this approach is scalable to other fish species. }
+\begin{linenumbers} Modern computing has enhanced our understanding of how social interactions shape collective behaviour in animal societies.
+Although analytical models dominate in studying collective behaviour, this study introduces a deep learning model to assess social interactions in the fish species \textit{Hemigrammus rhodostomus}.
+We compare the results of our deep learning approach to experiments and to the results of a state-of-the-art analytical model.
+To that end, we propose a systematic methodology to assess the faithfulness of a collective motion model, exploiting a set of stringent individual and collective spatio-temporal observables.
+We demonstrate that machine learning models of social interactions can directly compete with their analytical counterparts in reproducing subtle experimental observables.
+Moreover, this work emphasises the need for consistent validation across different timescales, and identifies key design aspects that enable our deep learning approach to capture both short- and long-term dynamics.
+We also show that our approach can be extended to larger groups without any retraining, and to other fish species, while retaining the same architecture of the deep learning network.
+Finally, we discuss the added value of machine learning in the context of the study of collective motion in animal groups and its potential as a complementary approach to analytical models. \end{linenumbers}